Shiriny24/colossus/docs/source/installation.rst

 For this method, you will need the version control system Mercurial (hg), which you can download `here <http://mercurial.selenic.com/>`_.
-You need to manually add colossus to your $PYTHONPATH variable.
-You can can update the code by pulling changes from the repository,
+You need to manually add colossus to your ``$PYTHONPATH`` variable.
+You can update the code by pulling changes from the repository,

 .. code:: shell